hyperifyio/goagent/docs/adr/0001-minimal-agent-cli.md

 See `docs/diagrams/agentcli-seq.md` for the sequence diagram illustrating the loop.

 ## Related documentation
 See the docs index at `docs/README.md` for navigation to related guides and diagrams.
+For the tool manifest contract, refer to `docs/reference/tools-manifest.md`.